The worst supermarket fruit and veg for pesticides

 Around 29 per cent of the pesticides found during testing are not approved for use by British farmers, but can slip into the food system when imported from outside the UK.

-A spokesperson for the Department for Environment, Food and Rural Affairs told Metro: “We have placed strict limits on pesticide residues, which are set after rigorous risk assessments to ensure levels are safe for the public.
+A spokesperson for the Department for Environment, Food and Rural Affairs told The Independent: "We have placed strict limits on pesticide residues, which are set after rigorous risk assessments to ensure levels are safe for the public.
 These limits apply to both food produced domestically and imported from other countries.”

 Join our commenting forum